wds4/tribal-tapestry/essays/bookJustification/overview.md

 ## 7. Constraint nodes are decomposed into properties in a manner designed to facilitate and maximize horizontal integration of the graph.

-We introduce a fourth edge type, the enumeration edge (Fig., below).
+See Fig. X. The "breed" property on the right is only allowed to have two values: Sheep Dog and Irish Setter.
+We introduce a fourth edge type, the enumeration edge (blue arrow) to achieve horizontal integration of the concepts of Dog Breed and Dog.

 <span style="display:inline-block" >
   <img